 - “One Halloween I night I was trick-or-treating with my brother.
 We knocked on Old Mr. Payne’s door and...”

 - “I was riding my skateboard home from school when I took a short cut through the cemetery.”

 - "Just as the moon was coming up, I went around the dark corner by the school.
 There in the shadows I saw..."

 - In the daytime, Mrs. Scratch's basement didn't look like anything much.
 But that night, something happened..."

 This game can go on and on, usually it just gets more and more hilarious and wild.
 Especially once you've gotten some practice, kids love to videotape themselves and watch later.
 But even if you just play this game spontaneously, it's a great tool for fourth grade fiction writing.
-At this age, kids need to identify, and use, important tools like setting, character, and description.
-There is no better way to start buildiing comfort than to mess around with people you like, and see what words can do when you put them together creatively.
+At this age, kids need to identify and use important tools like setting, character, and description.
+There's no better way to start building comfort than to play around with people you like, and see what words can do when you put them together creatively.
 And hey, it's fabulous, sugarless, Halloween fun!